Maykonn/global-process-queue-js/README.md

 # Global Process Queue

-With the **Global Process Queue** you can create a Queue of ASYNC and AWAIT Processes for your Node.JS System.
+With the **Global Process Queue**, you can create a Queue of ASYNC and AWAIT Processes for your Node.JS System.
 This Package provides an API to create an Initializer and a Finisher Tasks to run before and after your Processes Queue be executed.